ritaly/HTML-CSS-CV-demo/README.md

 * create website with HTML5 and CSS
 * create CSS flexbox layout
 * implement good-looking responsive layouts
+* use Font Awesome 5 for social media

 Full explanation and task you can find in Polish.
 This repo contains final source code for tutorial: [CV HTML / CSS]()